jabbink/PokemonGoBot/FAQ.md

 Refer to the file named [`json-template.json`](./json-template.json) for an example.

+If you use a PTC account, set credential type to "PTC", if you use a Google account, set credential type to `google-auto`!

 Make sure all JSON files have a different `guiPortSocket` or set that port to `0`!

 ## I get "Address already in use"

+It is possible you did not close the bot correctly (do not close the console window, but do `CTRL+C` first to close the process) and it is still running in the background.
+Kill all running JAVA processes and restart the bot.

-You are either trying to run multiple bots by running Java multiple times, multiple bot configurations use the same `guiPortSocket` or the port is simply in use by another application.
+If that is not the case, you are either trying to run multiple bots by running Java multiple times, multiple bot configurations use the same `guiPortSocket` or the port is simply in use by another application.

 To change the socket ports, change `guiPortSocket` (`gui_port_socket` in `config.properties`) to another port, or disable the GUI by setting this to `0`.